dcos/dcos-e2e/README.rst

 =========

 |project| is a tool for spinning up and managing DC/OS clusters in test environments.
+It includes a Python library and various CLI tools.

 See the full documentation on `Read the Docs <http://dcos-e2e.readthedocs.io/>`_.